GFlisch/RabbitmqS/README.md

 The mapping used here is to transfer the client certificates in /tmp/client.

+## Configure Rabbit.

+We have to create a user in Rabbitmq based on the certificate.</br>
+1. Start the management portal and log with the user guest and password guest.
+2. Go to the Admin part of the site.
+3. Create a new user with no password and named: buildkitsandbox
+4. Give to this user full access to the vhost /

 ## Windows client.

 1. Copy the client certificates.